Uploading and Attaching Documents with Salesforce SOAP API

 Here’s the parent flow that calls the Login sub-process and receives the sessionId and serverUrl, calls the Create function and passes the Create Document request (built via mapping) to the Salesforce web service call.
 As part of this process we are also setting the Header which needs to be passed to the SOAP service call.

-One of the key step in the process flow is the Create Document mapping activity.
-There are few important mapping rules that we need to note so that the document is uploaded correctly in a particular folder in Salesforce.
+One of the key steps in the process flow is the Create Document mapping activity.
+There are few important mapping rules that we need to note so that the document is uploaded correctly in a particular folder in Salesforce with SOAP APIs.

-Here the function we are using is the Base64 Binary Encoder function available in the Adeptia data mapper interface.
-In this function you can pass the file name along with the file path or pass a context variable that contains the file location or data that needs to be encoded dynamically.
+Here the function we are using is the Base64 Binary Encoder function available in the Adeptia data mapping tool.
+In this function, you can pass the file name along with the file path or pass a context variable that contains the file location or data that needs to be encoded dynamically.

 Additional fields that are required are Folder ID and Name of the file.
 Apply filter-unmapped elements on the rest of the fields.
 To get the Folder ID, you can create another simple flow in Adeptia that pulls the list of all the folders in your Salesforce account.
 You can take the Folder Id and pass this value in the mapping.

-Here’s a snapshot of the document uploaded to a folder in Salesforce through this solution.
+Here’s a snapshot of the Salesforce object document uploaded to a folder through this Salesforce web services API integration solution.

 Here’s a snapshot of a document attached to a record through this solution.

-We have attached the process flows that are needed to upload documents in Salesforce.
+We have attached the process flows that are needed to upload documents in Salesforce with SOAP APIs (4 MB).
 Please use the migration utility to migrate the flows into your local Adeptia instance.